fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

 the median regression model for the logarithm of rent and the log-linear model.
-Other models we compared included a standard linear regression model and various generalized linear models (Gaussian with log link, quasi-Poisson, gamma, inverse Gaussian).
+Other models we compared included a standard linear regression model and various generalized linear models (Gaussian with log link, quasi-Poisson, gamma, inverse Gaussian, and Tweedie).
 We also evaluated the prediction intervals, the best model in this regard was the log-linear model.